On the Symmetries of Deep Learning Models and their Internal Representations: Related work

 Neural stitching was introduced as a means of comparing learned representations between networks in \cite{lencUnderstandingImageRepresentations2015}.
-In \cite{Bansal2021RevisitingMS} it was shown to have intriguing connections with the ``Anna Karenina '' (high performance models share similar internal representations of data) and ``more is better'' (stitching later layers of a weak model to early layers of a model trained with more data/parameters/epochs can improve performance) phenomena. \cite{csiszarikSimilarityMatchingNeural2021} considered constrained stitching layers by restricting the rank of the stitching matrix or by introducing an \(\ell_1\) sparsity penalty --- our methods are distinct in that we explicitly optimize over the intertwiner group for ReLU nonlinearities (permutations and scalings).
-Both \cite{Bansal2021RevisitingMS, csiszarikSimilarityMatchingNeural2021} compare their stitching results with statistical dissimilarity metrics such as CKA.
-One of our dissimilarity metrics in \cref{sec:shapemetrics} is a close relative of the permutation Procrustes distance introduced in \cite{williamsGeneralizedShapeMetrics2022}, and also closely related to the orthogonal Procrustes distance considered in \cite{dingGroundingRepresentationSimilarity2021}.
-The other is a variant of CKA \cite{kornblithSimilarityNeuralNetwork2019} in which a certain dot product \(\sum_{i=1}^d x_i y_i\) is replaced by the operation \(\max \{x_1 \cdot y_1, \dots, x_d \cdot y_d\}\).
+In \cite{Bansal2021RevisitingMS} it was shown to have intriguing connections with the ``Anna Karenina '' (high performance models share similar internal representations of data) and ``more is better'' (stitching later layers of a weak model to early layers of a model trained with more data/parameters/epochs can improve performance) phenomena. \cite{csiszarikSimilarityMatchingNeural2021} considered constrained stitching layers by restricting the rank of the stitching matrix or by introducing an \(\ell_1\) sparsity penalty.
+Our methods are distinct in that we explicitly optimize over the intertwiner group for ReLU nonlinearities (permutations and scalings).
+Both \cite{Bansal2021RevisitingMS, csiszarikSimilarityMatchingNeural2021} compare their stitching results with statistical dissimilarity measures such as CKA.
+Our \(G_{\relu}\)-Procrustes measure is a close relative of the permutation Procrustes distance introduced in \cite{williamsGeneralizedShapeMetrics2022}, and our \(G_{\relu}\)-CKA is a an instance of CKA \cite{kornblithSimilarityNeuralNetwork2019} in which the kernel is taken to be \(\max \{x_1 \cdot y_1, \dots, x_d \cdot y_d\}\).

+\cite{liConvergentLearningDifferent2015} developed algorithms for obtaining a permutation to align neurons, and \cite{wangUnderstandingLearningRepresentations2018} introduced \emph{neuron activation subspace matching} and used it to study similarity of hidden feature representations. \cite{tatroOptimizingModeConnectivity2020,git-rebasin,entezari2022the} all aligned neurons with permutations with the goal of obtaining low-loss paths between the weights of networks.
+The objectives for neuron alignment used in these works include maximizing correlation (\cite{liConvergentLearningDifferent2015,tatroOptimizingModeConnectivity2020,git-rebasin}), maximizing a ``match'' (as defined in \cite{wangUnderstandingLearningRepresentations2018}), simulated annealing search algorithms (\cite{entezari2022the}), direct alignment of weights via a bilinear assignment problem and a ``straight-through estimator'' of back-propagated training loss (\cite{git-rebasin}).
+Each of these is distinct from our method, which explicitly seeks a permutation minimizing training loss and searches for one using standard convex relaxation methods for permutation optimization.